koraktor/gallerist/README.md

 ## Caveats

- * iPhoto libraries work to a certain degree.
-But especially the full versions of the photos do not work, yet.
-Additionally, iPhoto’s events are not listed, only albums.
+ * iPhoto libraries work to a certain degree as iPhoto’s events are not listed, only albums.
  * Gallerist works on a copy of the library databases, i.e. changes to the original library will not be reflected instantly.
 You will have to restart